metacpan/metacpan-cpan-extracted/distros/C/Cookie-Baker/README.md

             expires => '+3M'  # in three months
             expires => '+10y' # in ten years time (60*60*24*365*10 seconds)
             expires => 'now'  #immediately

+    - max-age

+        If defined, sets the max-age for the cookie.

     - path